 - 1930’s: Improvement is carried out on the Estate, this included the development of sustainable farming operations.

 - 1930’s: A Bird Farm was established and the first copy of the Leckford Gazette was published.

-- 1940's: In the mid 40's the estate expanded into Longstock taking the entire estate to around 4,000 acres.
+- 1940's: In the mid 40's the Estate expanded into Longstock.
 Spedan Lewis moved from Leckford to Longstock House, and spent much of his time improving the Water Gardens.
 The farm continued to produce food for the Waitrose shops and a substantial part of the Leckford side of the estate was commandeered as an airfield for the War effort.